 I have three talks scheduled for Spring so far.
 If you’re in Boston or Akron, I’d love to schedule a meet up!

 - Western Political Science Association (Hollywood, CA, Mar.
 28-30): panels on “Public Intellectualism” and the “Twenty-First Century Sex Wars”

 - Harvard University (Women’s Week, Mar.
 8-14): “A Feminist Defense of Friendship”

 - University of Akron (Apr.
 19): “Anatomy of an Outrage: Female Genital Cutting and the Politics of Acculturation”

-Social Media ‘n’ Stuff:Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Social Media ‘n’ Stuff:Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.